rwieruch/blog_robinwieruch_content/react-firebase-redux-tutorial.md

 ### Exercises:

-* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-redux-firebase-authentication/tree/9e31d9df4d1c77f9ebcdfa50afcd451cdeb96e7a" %}}.
+* Confirm your {{% a_blank "source code for the last section" "http://bit.ly/2VpQLL8" %}}.

 {{% chapter_header "Manage Firebase's Users in Redux Store" "firebase-users-redux-store" %}}

 We implemented the session management with the authenticated user with Redux instead of React's local state and context API.
 Next, we will migrate the user management over to Redux.
-The users are mainly used in the AdminPage component's UserList and UserItem components, and also in the HomePage component for associating them to messages.
+The users are mainly used in the AdminPage component's UserList and UserItem components.
 Our goal here is to navigate from UserList to UserItem and back with React Router without losing the state of the users.
 The UserList component fetches and shows a list of users, while the UserItem component fetches and shows a single user entity.
 If the data is already available in the Redux store, we only keep track of new data with the realtime feature of the Firebase database, starting with the UserList component:

 {{< highlight javascript "hl_lines=3 4 13 14 15 16 17 18 20 21 22 24 26 27 28 29 30" >}}
 import React, { Component } from 'react';